kubevirt/kubevirt/docs/README.md

 represent and manage traditional virtual machines side by side with containers.

-KubeVirt's primary CRD is the VirtualMachine (VM) resource, which contains a VirtualMachineInstance (VMI) object.
-The VMI shares similarity with the Pod concept and represents a single virtualized workload that executes once until completion (i.e., powered off).
-In addition to the VMI, the key KubeVirt components are the virt-api, the virt-controller, the virt-handler, and the virt-launcher.
+KubeVirt's primary CRD is the VirtualMachine (VM) resource, which manages the lifecycle of a VirtualMachineInstance (VMI) object that represents a single virtualized workload that executes once until completion (i.e., powered off).

 ### Project Components
+The key KubeVirt components are the virt-api, the virt-controller, the virt-handler, and the virt-launcher.

 ![KubeVirt components](components.png "Components")

  * **virt-api**: This component provides a HTTP RESTful entrypoint to manage the virtual machines within the cluster.
- * **virt-controller**: This component is a Kubernetes Operator that manages the state of each VMI within the Kubernetes cluster.
-When new VM objects are submitted to the Kubernetes API-Server, this controller takes notice and creates the pod in which the VM will run and delegates the other management operations to the *virt-handler* component.
+ * **virt-controller**: This component is a Kubernetes controller that manages the lifecycle of VMs within the Kubernetes cluster.
  * **virt-handler**: This is a daemon that runs on each Kubernetes node.
 It is responsible for monitoring the state of VMIs according to Kubernetes and ensuring the corresponding libvirt domain is booted or halted accordingly.
-To perform these operations, the virt-handler signals and send the VM's CRD object to the *virt-launcher* component.
+To perform these operations, the virt-handler has a communication channel with each virt-launcher that is used to manage the lifecycle of the qemu process within the *virt-launcher* pod.
  * **virt-launcher**: There is one per running VMI.
-It contains the running VMI and remains running as long as the VMI is defined.
-It uses a local libvirtd instance within its container to start or terminate the VM.
+This component directly manages the lifecycle of the qemu process within the VMI's pod and receives lifecycle commands from virt-handler.

 ### Scripts